 10. American Psycho (2000)

-A pagan of adaptability, Bale reversed roles, and played another harrowing role, albeit a few years prior to the one above.
+A pagan of adaptability, Christian Bale reversed roles, and played another harrowing role, albeit a few years prior to the one above.
 Patrick Bateman, a successful and self-obsessed investment banker hides his psychopathic tendencies under a cloak of capitalistic greed.
 The blithering psychopath, who brutally kills and hangs his victims, is masqueraded with dexterity and seasoned charm by him through dinners at expensive restaurants, and expensive silk suits.
 His paranoia finally overcomes him and commences his descent into insanity with the claiming of the life of a cat.
 The impending murder-spree is gory and bloody, something that makes it an uncomfortable, yet, exhilarating watch.

 Read More: Best Opening Lines in Movies